IAGA-VMOD/IGRF14eval/README.md

 [![Jupyter Book Badge](https://jupyterbook.org/badge.svg)](https://iaga-vmod.github.io/IGRF14eval/)
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/IAGA-VMOD/IGRF14eval/main)

-Python code and Gauss coefficients from the 14 generation of the IGRF candidate evaluation.
+---

+**NB: If you are looking for the IGRF-14 release itself, see https://doi.org/10.5281/zenodo.14012302 and https://www.ncei.noaa.gov/products/international-geomagnetic-reference-field**

+This repository was used to collate and evaluate the candidate models that contributed to IGRF-14.
 Check the Book and Binder links above to view and execute the notebooks.

+---

 Based on:
 Alken, P., Thébault, E., Beggan, C.D. et al. Evaluation of candidate models for the 13th generation